 (Route lines are an approximation and should not be used for navigation.)

-Route 13 starts at the Cross Bay Lake entry point just 300 yards up our driveway on the Cross Creek
+The Long Island Base Camp canoe route starts at the Cross Bay Lake entry point just 300 yards up our driveway on the Cross River.

 - Portage 50 rods into a small lake